Compliance/Risk Officer

 Qualifications

-As part of this apprenticeship, apprentices will achieve the CII Certificate in Financial Services.
+As part of this apprenticeship, apprentices will achieve the International Compliance Association (ICA) certificate.

 This will be made up of: